Table of Contents

 Types of FHA Mortgage Insurance

-The FHA mortgage insurance types include two main parts: Upfront Mortgage Insurance Premium (UFMIP) and Annual Mortgage Insurance Premium (MIP).
-Each part has its own role.
-They help protect lenders and make it easier for people to buy homes with lower down payments.
+When you get an FHA mortgage insurance you get it in two parts: the Upfront Mortgage Insurance Premium (UFMIP) and the Annual Mortgage Insurance Premium (MIP).
+Both things protect lenders and let you buy a house with a low down payment.

 Upfront Mortgage Insurance Premium (UFMIP)